epfl-ada/ada-2023-project-perrysplatypuses/README.md

 ### notes
-need to limit the space for optimization. 　ex. each value of architypes vectors will be less than 5. need to round values to integer after optimization.
+need to limit the space for optimization. 　ex. each value of architypes vectors will be less than 5.